Slowers-Team/Slowers-App/README.md

 docker exec -it slowers-mongo-dev mongosh -u root -p example docker exec -it slowers-psql-dev psql -U Slowers
 [ "exit" to exit ]

-USESQL=true docker compose -f docker-compose.dev.yml up
-docker exec slowers-backend-dev go test ./... -tags=sql
 ```

 You need installation of Docker in your machine.
 [Fullstack MOOC part 12](https://fullstackopen.com/en/part12) has [links and some basic terminology](https://fullstackopen.com/en/part12/introduction_to_containers#installing-everything-required-for-this-part) you will need.
 Docker Desktop is also useful.

 You can run development containers of either databases, backend, frontend or all three simultaneously (recommended).
 Changing files restarts backend server container and updates pages served from frontend container automatically.
-Note that you might have to remove folder "psql_data_dev" in [dbs](dbs/) folder if files used in Postgres setup ([schema.sql](backend/database/psql/schema.sql) and [functions.sql](backend/database/psql/functions.sql)) are modified.
+Note that you might have to remove folder "psql_data_dev" in [dbs](dbs/) folder if files used in Postgres setup ([schema.sql](backend/databases/sql/schema.sql) and [functions.sql](backend/databases/sql/functions.sql)) are modified.

 To run whole application inside containers, build and run containers from repository root directory with command `docker compose -f docker-compose.dev.yml up`.
 Now you can use address http://localhost:8080 to access frontend and address http://localhost:8080/api to access backend.
 You can exit and close containers with Ctrl+C.